juju/docs/src/en/controllers.md

-Title: Juju Controllers
+Title: Controllers
 TODO:  Figure out the 'block command' situation (including CLI help
          text).
 See 'Restricting command usage' section.
 The old page lives on.
        Need examples for each command.
-       .

 # Controllers

 A Juju *controller* is the management node of a Juju cloud environment.
-In particluar, it houses the database and keeps track of all the models in that environment.
+In particular, it houses the database and keeps track of all the models in that environment.
 Although it is a special node, it is a machine that gets created by Juju (during the "bootstrap" stage) and, in that sense, is similar to other Juju machines.